 Many of those comforts and conveniences that we depend on could simply disappear without much warning.
 Your material possessions are also at risk.
 During a SHTF event, furniture, appliances, electronics, your vehicle, even your home can be damaged, stolen, even confiscated.

-If you’re familiar with any of the post-apocalyptic movies or books, you know that a large scale natural disaster or something larger, like an EMP or nuclear war, can throw everything into chaos.
 Of course, the first order of business during this type of event is to survive the immediate threat.
 Knowing how to avoid danger and defend yourself and your family will play a huge part in whether or not you survive the initial event.

 The next order of business is to provide for your family’s basic needs such as food, water, medicine, etc. But in order for you and your family or group to survive long-term, it’s critical that you learn how to rebuild, repair, and repurpose post-SHTF.